carlwiedemann/renderapi/README.md

 --------------------------------------------------------------------------------

 * Axiom i: render() receives a single argument.
 * Axiom ii: The render() argument may be altered (e.g. a render array) by modules.
 * Axiom iii: Int, Float, and Bool arguments will convert to String.
 Strings arguments will print natively.
 * Axiom iv: An array that is not a render array is treated simply as a list of arguments.
 * Axiom v: A render array is an associative array.
 An associative array is not necessarily a render array.
 * Axiom vi: A render array requires the key #type.
-* Axiom vii: Render arrays have keyed parameters that vary with differing degrees of abstraction.
-The parameters may balance descriptiveness vs simplicity.
-* Axiom viii: If markup isn't being altered or overridden, it doesn't have to be built in the theme layer.
+* Axiom vii: For a given #type, the internal structure should be well-defined.
+* Axiom viii: Metadata in a render array is provided by #hash-prefixed keys.
+  Content in a render array is provided by non-#hash-prefixed keys.

 Appendix B. Types of data: how they are render
 --------------------------------------------------------------------------------